Sigurre/Kickstart/M1/1.1/README.md

 P - PHP, Perl, or Python

 **Linux** serves as the foundational OS for the server/client infrastructure that makes up the web.
 Almost all servers--whether they be a webserver for a Fortune 500 company, or the file server in an office--run on Linux.
-It serves as a host for the other items in the stack...
+It serves as a host for the other items in the stack.

 **Apache** is the software foundation behind the modern web.
 Apache HTTP Server serves as the backbone for most webservers.
 Other software tools have broken in to the field, but Apache servers running on Linux machines are still used globally.